TC4D: Trajectory-Conditioned Text-to-4D Generation

 \section{Introduction}

 Recent advances in video generation models~\cite{videoworldsimulators2024,wang2023modelscope,blattmann2023stable,singer2022make,ho2022imagen,blattmann2023align,wang2023videofactory,wu2023lamp} enable the synthesis of dynamic visual content with unprecedented fidelity.
-These advances have promoted the rapid development of techniques for {\em 3D} video generation (see Fig.~\ref{fig:teaser}), which use supervision from video generation models to produce animated 3D scenes, often with input conditions, e.g., video~\cite{jiang2023consistent4d}, image~\cite{ren2023dreamgaussian4d}, or text prompt~\cite{singer2023text}.
+These advances have prompted the rapid development of techniques for {\em 3D} video generation (see Fig.~\ref{fig:teaser}), which use supervision from video generation models to produce animated 3D scenes, conditioned on an input video~\cite{jiang2023consistent4d}, image~\cite{ren2023dreamgaussian4d}, or text prompt~\cite{singer2023text}.
 With applications including visual effects, virtual reality, and industrial design, realistic and controllable generation of 4D content has broad potential impact.

 Although methods for 4D generation show immense promise, they are yet limited in the quality and realism of synthesized motion effects.
 Specifically, these methods animate a volumetric scene representation via learned deformation~\cite{ling2023align,ren2023dreamgaussian4d,yin20234dgen} or appearance changes predicted by a neural representation~\cite{zhao2023animate124,zheng2023unified,jiang2023consistent4d,bahmani20234d} or generative model~\cite{pan2024fast}.
 Since the scene is confined to a particular region---e.g., a 3D bounding box containing the volumetric representation---the synthesized motion is highly local, and the magnitude of motion is typically much smaller than the scale of the scene itself.
-For example, existing techniques can synthesize characters that walk in place, gesticulate, or sway, but they cannot move around a scene or exhibit global motion effects in general.
-Overall, there is a stark contrast in realism between motion effects synthesized with video generation models and existing techniques for 4D generation (see Fig.~\ref{fig:motivation_vid_4d}).
+For example, existing techniques can synthesize characters that walk in place, gesticulate, or sway, but synthesized outputs cannot move around a scene or exhibit global motion effects in general.
+Overall, there is a stark contrast in realism between motion effects created with video generation models and existing techniques for 4D generation (see Fig.~\ref{fig:motivation_vid_4d}).

 To address this limitation, we consider the specific problem of text-to-4D generation with \textit{both local and global} motion, where global motions occur at scales larger than the bounding box of an object.
 As existing architectures are incompatible with synthesizing global motion, we require a new motion representation that facilitates learning motion at coarse and fine scales.
 Additionally, depicting global motion requires a large number of video frames, but current open-source video models typically output only a few tens of frames~\cite{blattmann2023stable}.
 Thus, we require a solution that decouples the temporal resolution and duration of generated 4D scenes from the output size constraints of the video generation model used for supervision.